Emperor Hui of Jin: Regency of Yang Jun

 Yang Jun quickly showed himself to be autocratic and incompetent, drawing the ire of many other nobles and officials.
 He tried to appease them by making many bestowments of titles and honors among them, but this only brought further contempt for his actions.
 He knew Emperor Hui's empress Jia Nanfeng to be strong-willed and treacherous, so he tried to put people loyal to him in charge of all the defense forces of the capital Luoyang, and also ordered that all edicts not only be signed by the emperor but also by Empress Dowager Yang before they could be promulgated.

 Empress Jia, however, wanted to be involved in the government, and was angry that she was constantly rebuffed by Empress Dowager Yang and Yang Jun.
 She therefore conspired with the eunuch Dong Meng (董猛) and the generals Meng Guan (孟觀) and Li Zhao (李肇) against the Yangs.
-She tried to include Sima Liang into the conspiracy, but Sima Liang declined; instead, she persuaded Emperor Hui's brother, Sima Wei the Prince of Chu, to join her plan.
-In April 291, after Sima Wei returned to Luoyang from his defense post (Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.
+She tried to include Sima Liang in the conspiracy, but Sima Liang declined; instead, she persuaded Emperor Hui's brother, Sima Wei the Prince of Chu, to join her plan.
+In April 291, after Sima Wei returned to Luoyang from his defense post (Note: Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.

 Empress Jia, who had her husband easily under her control, had him issue an edict declaring that Yang Jun had committed crimes and should be removed from his posts.
 It also ordered Sima Wei and Sima Yao (司馬繇) the Duke of Dong'an to attack Yang's forces and defend against counterattacks.
 Quickly, it became clear that Yang was in trouble.
 Empress Dowager Yang, trapped in the palace herself, wrote an edict ordering assistance for Yang Jun and put it on arrows, shooting it out of the palace.
 Empress Jia then made the bold declaration that Empress Dowager Yang was committing treason.
 Yang Jun was quickly defeated, and his clan was massacred.
-Empress Dowager Yang was deposed and imprisoned (and would die in 292 in imprisonment).
+Empress Dowager Yang was deposed and imprisoned.
+(Note: She would die in 292 under imprisonment.)
 Sima Liang was recalled to serve as regent, along with the senior official Wei Guan.